AlbanE237/mboa-test/README.md

 📌 Description

-⚡ This project is actively being improved!
-Contributions and feedback are welcome to enhance functionality and documentation.
+⚡ This project automates the deployment of an Apache server using Jenkins, Docker, and GitHub Actions for Docker validation .

 This project sets up a CI/CD pipeline using Jenkins, which allows: